|

 Street 240 behind the Royal

-Palace harbors several restaurants and
+Palace harbors several

 high-quality boutiques and